Nikki-asu/GameShelf/README.md

 # GameShelf
-A Goodreads-inspired game tracking app with a Blockbuster-style browse experience.
-Built with Flask, XML storage, and the RAWG API.
+A game tracking and reviewing app.
+Built with Flask, XML storage, and the IGDB API.